Submitting Art Files

 * PDF files are accepted as artwork, but we prefer the original vector .AI files or layered PSD files as well.
 Sending us a PDF file instead of the original artwork can delay the processing of your artwork.

 ** Bitmap images must be a minimum of 600ppi (pixels per inch) for line art and type, or 300ppi for grayscale or color images.
 If your job is being printed using spot colors, we prefer vector art (Illustrator).

 We are unable to use the following file formats.
 If any of your files were designed using these applications, please export and submit a PDF, TIFF or JPG:

 - Microsoft Excel

 - Corel PrintHouse

-The more you can do in this area, the quicker it will be to have your labels produced.
+The more you can do in this area, the quicker the process is to get your labels produced.

 Be sure to include all fonts with the documents you submit.
-We may not have a specified font, so include the screen and printer fonts, in addition to bold, italic and other versions.
-Include additional font dingbats or end-marks as well, if required.
-Most printers use Type 1 fonts or TrueType fonts.
-Type 1 and TrueType fonts use different kerning and spacing methods.
+We may not have a specific font, so include the screen and printer fonts, in addition to bold, italic, and other versions.
+Include additional font dingbats or end-marks as well, if applicable.
+Most printers use Type 1 Fonts or TrueType Fonts.
+Type 1 and TrueType Fonts use different kerning and spacing methods.
 Using the wrong version can damage the text flow and layout.

-CMYK: a four-color process using a percentage value of the colors cyan, magenta, yellow and black.
+CMYK: a four-color process using a percentage value of colors: cyan, magenta, yellow, and black.
 This process is used for printed graphics.

-Do a color separation to verify all text and images separate correctly before sending your file please.
+Please do a color separation to verify all text and images separate correctly before sending your file.